MISSION AND VISION STATEMENT

-The Philosophy of Alverno Heights Academy
+The Alverno Heights Academy Philosophy

-Alverno Heights Academy intends to prepare knowledgeable young women of conscience and conviction to function in their world with the courage to take risks in the pursuit of values, and with the ability to apply untried solutions to problems.
+Alverno Heights Academy intends to prepare knowledgeable individuals of conscience and conviction to function in their world with the courage to take risks in the pursuit of values, and with the ability to apply untried solutions to problems.
 We also intend to create an environment in which students can develop the humility and humor needed to learn from their mistakes; in which they can experience the joy that comes from behaving with a spirit of generosity; and in which they can grow in the compassion necessary to live as peace-makers in the global community.
 Underlying the educational process at Alverno are the following Christian assumptions:

 - That the fundamental dignity of every person is based not on possessions or accomplishments, but on being created in God’s image, redeemed by Jesus Christ, and destined for resurrection;